 - (1) All students in the College of Medicine are required to achieve at least a passing grade in all courses required by the faculty for the awarding of the Doctor of Medicine degree. - (2) All medical students are required to take Step 1 and Step 2CK of the United States Medical Licensure Exam (USMLE) and to achieve a passing score on these examinations as determined by the National Board of Medical Examiners (NBME). - (3) In addition to the acquisition of the basic tools of skill and knowledge, the College of Medicine emphasizes the importance of the maintenance of emotional stability, a practice of integrity, a habit of critical analysis, a spirit of inquiry, and an expressed sense of understanding and empathy for others.
 This reflects the concern of the College for the appropriate development of human qualities and commitment to professional standards and professional conduct as well as development of technical competence in its students and graduates.
-Evaluation of students and their progress during the course of studies will include all of these criteria. - (4) All students enrolling at any point in the M.D. degree program should do so with the clear understanding that they are required either to have completed a baccalaureate degree or to complete the requirements of the B.S. degree prior to the receipt of the M.D. degree. - (5) Failure to meet any of the standards of the College will result in remedial or other actions, including delayed graduation and dismissal.
+Evaluation of students and their progress during the course of studies will include all of these criteria. - (4) All students enrolled at any point in the M.D. degree program should do so with the clear understanding that they are required to have completed a baccalaureate degree. - (5) Failure to meet any of the standards of the College will result in remedial or other actions, including delayed graduation and dismissal.